Questions about ... the program

 When do I need to complete my verification to be included in the Parkside Promise Plus program?

-You must turn in your documentation to the Financial Aid office by the May 1 deadline or you will not qualify for the Parkside Promise Plus program.
+For the Parkside Promise Plus program, you must turn in your documentation to the Financial Aid office by the June 1 deadline.

 Questions about ... renewal